logo

 Maintain the Apartment

 Tenants should discard trash inside the rental and prevent grime buildup on floors, walls, and appliances.
 They also need to avoid mold growth and rust buildup by reporting any leaks to management immediately and taking care not to overflow sinks and showers.
-Depending on your lease, renters may be responsible for replacing light bulbs and cleaning dryer vents.
+Depending on the lease, renters may be responsible for replacing light bulbs and cleaning dryer vents.
 So, what about clogged drains and toilets?
 If it’s as simple as pulling a hairball from a tub drain by hand or a quick plunge of a toilet, renters may be equipped to handle the situation on their own.
 But when it comes to snaking a drain or resolving a stubborn clog, it's always best to consult your lease and call your property manager if you're not sure what to do.

 Avoid Excessive Damage